CYCOGS® Hybrid Snake Arms

 360 degrees of continuous platform rotation for rotating one or more arms about a central axis with no arm obstructions.

 The arm’s platform can rotate in any direction, system speed or acceleration.

-This hybrid system also allows stationary arm positioning coupled with the robot platform rotations.
+This hybrid system additionally allows stationary arm positioning coupled with the robot platform rotations.

-within the boundaries of a circular Robot.
-The CYCOGS®
+, within the boundaries of a circular Robot.

 intelligent advanced hybrid snake arm and platform

 , the “